morganross/Kexow-Install/README.md

 put serverscript into main menu instead of calling it.

 debug main menu

-add "make files" to main menu, the files that are in setup scripts
+add some GODDAMN parameters to the ldap installer from that wget what is my ip add "make files" to main menu, the files that are in setup scripts

 ###TODO